tomsteele/burpbuddy/README.md

 burpbuddy
 =========

 burpbuddy exposes [Burp Suites's](http://portswigger.net/burp/) extender API over the network through various mediums, with the goal of enabling development in any language without the restrictions of the JVM.
-See the documentation below and [examples](https://github.com/tomsteele/burpbuddy-examples) for more information.
+See the [wiki](https://github.com/tomsteele/burpbuddy/wiki) for more information.

 ## Requirements
 - Java 8